101 Things to do in Bournemouth (2026)

 • Alum Chine Beach: Popular family beach with Italian restaurant, play ground and sub tropical gardens running up to the cliff top.

-• Branksome Chine Beach: Blue Flag beach with popular restaurant.
+• Branksome Chine Beach: Blue Flag sandy beach with easy access, restaurant complex and nearby surf school.

 • Canford Cliffs Beach: Quieter, Blue Flag beach with cliff top playground.